 So, I’ve been on the prowl for a professional practices log that works.
 I’ve found great inspiration in other creative catalogs, like Austin Kleon’s studio practice log, or Brain Pickings cross-disciplinary design inventory.
 Catalogs like these are living organisms we can learn from, and with, over time.
 For a long time, my own blog was a sketchbook, a place to catalog one kind of information.
 This was okay, but it never felt like a great place to explore ideas from multiple angles.
 Actually drawing represents only the very tip of the creative iceberg—to make great art, we must observe the world outside the studio.
 We have to study.

 The web is a natural place to document creative practices.
 When blogs began, they were the only form of simple digital publication available, and so they became the new, experimental, digital zines of the noughties.
 From the beginning blogs were interconnected—Andrew Loomis and NASA are equally referencable.
 The web connects my catalog to yours and millions of others all over the world, a meeting of minds inconceivable just 100 years ago.

 Since then countless new platforms have emerged to facilitate our cataloging and our communicating.
-In some ways, these are exciting services—everyone is there, clapping and hearting and thumbs-upping.
-But the ways these platforms control our speech—from its format, to limiting distribution, to outright censorship—have become intolerable.
+In some ways, this is exciting—the gang’s all here, clapping and hearting and thumbs-upping.
+But the ways these platforms control our speech—format, distribution, outright censorship—have become intolerable.
 None of them are great places to store ideas anymore.